hapax/hapax.github.io/assets/teaching.md

 Zoom in on a patch of sand pile centred at $x$, width $w$, small enough that both the standing and rolling layer have constant slope, $m$ and
 $\kappa$ respectively.

-Let's see how the height of the standing layer changes with time.
+Let's first see how the height of the standing layer changes with time.
 A reasonable guess is that sand grains move between the layers at a rate proportional to (a) the current thickness $R$ of the rolling layer, and (b) the difference between the standing slope and the angle of